suneetnangia/server-side-wasm/README.md

 ## Common Challenges & Solutions

 Wasm modules run in a sandbox provided by its runtime, this provides a default isolation boundary for the modules i.e. no access to the host resources.
-This is a great starting point, however most modules require some kind of interfacing with the host which is running these modules or access to the resources outside of their isolation boundary.
-Generally, interfacing with the outside world (from a Wasm module perspective) falls into the following:
+This is a great starting point, however most modules require some kind of interfacing with the host which is executing these modules, or access to the resources outside of their isolation boundary.
+Commonly, interfacing with the outside world (from a Wasm module perspective) falls into the following buckets:

 1. Guest Wasm module needs to access host file system, this may be required to access a config file or persist data.
-2. Guest Wasm module needs to make outbound http calls, this may be required to make a call to a RESTful web service.
+2. Guest Wasm module needs to make outbound http calls, this may be required to make a call to a RESTful service.
 3. Guest Wasm module needs to host a service on socket:port (endpoint), this may be required to host pub-sub messaging server.

 This accelerator addresses these common challenges by making use of WASI, in three primary ways:

-1. Using WASI's pre-built APIs e.g. file system APIs and socket APIs to access files and socket from the Wasm module.
+1. Using WASI's pre-built APIs, that is, file system APIs and socket APIs to provide pre-opened directory and socket access to the Wasm module.
-2. [Importing host funtions](#wit-based-host-function-importexport-approach) to Wasm modules, and as these functions are defined in the host they have access to resources at the host level.
+2. [Importing host funtions](#wit-based-host-function-importexport-approach) to Wasm modules, as these functions are defined in the host they have access to resources at the host level.
 Additionally, this mechanism provides a way to achieve [IoC](https://en.wikipedia.org/wiki/Inversion_of_control)/[DI](https://en.wikipedia.org/wiki/Dependency_injection) (Inversion of Control/Dependency Injection) pattern in Wasm modules.
 3. [Exporting Wasm functions](#wit-based-host-function-importexport-approach) to host, these functions can be called by the host to bootstrap the Wasm module or interact with the module while its running.

 The diagram below provides the conceptual view of the above points: